standardebooks/manual/8-typography.rst

 		<p>His number is 555‒1234.</p>

 #.
 Hyphens (:utf:`-` or U+002D) are used to join words, including double-barrel names, or to separate syllables in a word.
+The Unicode hyphen (U+2010) is not used.

 	.. code:: html